YusenFan/Ollama-Transcriber/README.md

 - Action items
 - Meeting metadata

-**NOTE:** This project is currently functional and tested on Windows 11.
+**NOTE:** This project is currently functional and tested on Macos Tahoe 26.0

 ---